Rugby Australia Limited.

 Newsletters or other communications about our programs or information which we think might be of interest to you; and

 Promotional offers regarding our competitions, events and merchandise including offers from our corporate partners and sponsors.
-For an up to date list of the corporate partners from which you may receive such offers, please use the following link: HASS
+For an up to date list of the corporate partners from which you may receive such offers from the list of partners here.

 WHAT DO I DO IF I NO LONGER WANT TO RECEIVE MARKETING COMMUNICATIONS FROM THE RUGBY AU?